byuitechops/katana/documentation/additional-documentation/setup/tool_data_flow.md

 ## Tool View Fix
 This section is only applicable if 'toolType' === 'fix' on the tool's exported settings object.
 1. In the Tool View, the user filles out any options on the issue cards, and sets the status of the issues, typically to 'approved' or 'skipped'.
-NEED TO SAY WHERE THE ISSUES ARE BEING STORED/UPDATED ON THE ANGULAR SIDE (Angular)
+These issues are stored in 'course.service.ts' on the courses themselves, which are accessible through the 'courses' property in 'course.service.ts'.
+The 'courses' property is made accessible through a getter that uses the coursesObj property in 'course.service.ts'.
+(Angular)
 2. The user clicks 'Fix Approved Issues' and continues through the modal.
 (Angular)
 3. For each course, the tool ID, course info, and the issueItems with their option values, are sent to the server.
 (Angular -> Server)
 4. The server uses the tool ID to send the info to the correct tool in node_tools.js.
 (Server)